Moremar/IT_tutorials/CyberSecurity/Networking/CompTIA_Network+.md

 To use as a VPN, it is often used together with an encryption protocol like IPsec.

-### IPsec

-IPsec is a suite of protocols used together to set up encrypted connections between devices on a public network.
-IPsec is often used to setup a VPN, encrypting IP packets and ensuring the authenticity of the source.

-- **AH** (Authentication Header) : IPsec protocol adding a hash of the message for authenticity check (no encryption)
-- **ESP** (Encapsulating Security Payload) : encryption with a symmetric algorithm (SHA-2 for ex), checksum for data integrity, anti-replay service to protect against reception of a copy of a previous valid message.

-**ISAKMP** (Internet Security Association Key Management Protocol) is often used in conjunction to IPsec.
-It secures the key exchange during the establishment of a client to server VPN connection.

 ### Network Classes

 - **Class A** : 1 byte for the network, 3 bytes for the host.